MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/VisitorDesignPattern.md

 # The Visitor design pattern is a behavioral design pattern that allows you to add new behaviors to existing classes without altering their code.

 ```
-// Define the Shape interface:
+// Define the Shape interface

 public interface Shape {
     void accept(Visitor visitor);